 Introduction

-1. The present report is the second of two reports requested by the Security Council on the implementation of resolution 2635 (2022).
-The first report was issued in December 2022.
-In resolution 2635 (2022), the Council extended for a sixth time the authorizations in relation to the inspection of vessels on the high seas off the coast of Libya.
-These authorizations were initially set out in resolution 2292 (2016), in support of the implementation of the arms embargo established in resolution 1970 (2011) and modified in subsequent resolutions.
+1. The present report is the second of two reports requested by the Security Council on the implementation of its resolution 2635 (2022).
+The first report was issued in December 2022 (S/2022/910).
+In the resolution, the Council extended for a sixth time the authorizations in relation to the inspection of vessels on the high seas off the coast of Libya.
+The authorizations were initially set out in resolution 2292 (2016), in support of the implementation of the arms embargo established in resolution 1970 (2011), and modified in subsequent resolutions.
 The present report is informed by consultations with Member States, including Libya, regional organizations, the Panel of Experts on Libya and the United Nations system, including the United Nations Support Mission in Libya (UNSMIL).

-2. In resolution 2292 (2016), the Security Council authorized Member States, acting nationally or through regional organizations, with appropriate consultations with the Libyan authorities, to inspect, on the high seas off the coast of Libya, vessels bound to or from Libya which they have reasonable grounds to believe are carrying prohibited arms or related materiel to or from Libya and, upon discovery of prohibited items, to seize and dispose of those items and to collect evidence directly related to the carriage of such items during the inspections.
-Resolution 1970 (2011), which established the arms embargo, had called upon Member States to conduct inspections of cargo to and from Libya in their territory, including at seaports and airports, and had authorized the seizure and disposal of any prohibited items discovered during the inspections.
+2. In its resolution 2292 (2016), the Security Council authorized Member States, acting nationally or through regional organizations, with appropriate consultations with the Libyan authorities, to inspect, on the high seas off the coast of Libya, vessels bound to or from Libya that they had reasonable grounds to believe were carrying prohibited arms or related materiel to or from Libya and, upon discovery of prohibited items, to seize and dispose of those items and to collect evidence directly related to the carriage of such items during the inspections.
+In its resolution 1970 (2011), which established the arms embargo, the Council had called upon Member States to conduct inspections of cargo to and from Libya in their territory, including at seaports and airports, and had authorized the seizure and disposal of any prohibited items discovered during the inspections.

-3. The first report pursuant to resolution 2635 (2022) had noted the latest findings on violations of the arms embargo by the Panel of Experts.
-Since that time, a new interim report has been submitted by the Panel, and the Security Council has recalled its demands for full compliance by all Member States with the arms embargo.
+3. The first report submitted pursuant to resolution 2635 (2022) set out the most recent findings on violations of the arms embargo by the Panel of Experts on Libya.
+Since that time, a new interim report has been submitted by the Panel and the Security Council has recalled its demands for full compliance by all Member States with the arms embargo.
 The arms embargo continues to play an essential role in helping to maintain conditions conducive to progress in the Libyan political process.

-4. In Libya, the Special Representative of the Secretary-General (SRSG) for Libya and Head of UNSMIL, Abdoulaye Bathily, held extensive consultations with Libyan, regional and international stakeholders in support of a resolution of the protracted political impasse and to identify a consensual pathway towards the holding of inclusive and credible elections based on a solid constitutional framework.
-Based on his consultations, SRSG Bathily proposed the establishment of a mechanism to enable the organization and conduct of presidential and legislative elections in 2023.
-Mercenaries, foreign fighters and foreign forces remained present during the reporting period, while positive steps were taken by the 5 + 5 Joint Military Commission with the support of UNSMIL to facilitate their withdrawal within the framework of the 23 October 2020 ceasefire agreement and the related action plan.
+4. In Libya, the Special Representative of the Secretary-General for Libya and Head of UNSMIL, Abdoulaye Bathily, held extensive consultations with Libyan, regional and international stakeholders in support of a resolution of the protracted political impasse and to identify a consensual pathway towards the holding of inclusive and credible elections based on a solid constitutional framework.
+On the basis of his consultations, the Special Representative proposed the establishment of a mechanism to enable the organization and conduct of presidential and legislative elections in 2023.
+Mercenaries, foreign fighters and foreign forces remained present during the reporting period, and positive steps were taken by the 5 + 5 Joint Military Commission, with the support of UNSMIL, to facilitate their withdrawal within the framework of the ceasefire agreement of 23 October 2020 and the related action plan.
 The threat from terrorist groups remained present.
-Against this backdrop, the arms embargo, when properly implemented, can help prevent violence against civilians, assist the Libyan authorities in ensuring security and prevent the proliferation of arms in Libya and the region.
-It remains critical, therefore, that the arms embargo, together with the authorizations related to the inspection of vessels on the high seas off the coast of Libya, be strictly implemented in a comprehensive manner to prevent illicit transfers by air, land and sea.
+Against that backdrop, the arms embargo, when properly implemented, can help to prevent violence against civilians, assist the Libyan authorities in ensuring security and prevent the proliferation of arms in Libya and the region.
+It therefore remains critical that the arms embargo, together with the authorizations related to the inspection of vessels on the high seas off the coast of Libya, be strictly implemented in a comprehensive manner to prevent illicit transfers by air, land and sea.

 Implementation of the authorizations set out in resolution 2292 (2016) and extended in resolutions 2357 (2017), 2420 (2018), 2473 (2019), 2526 (2020), 2578 (2021) and 2635 (2022)